slgraff/2016--April--iOS/00--This-is-Heavy/README.md

   * [ ] A valid public email address, so I can contact you if I need to.
 * [ ] [Complete the "Hello World" Github guide](https://guides.github.com/activities/hello-world/)
   * [ ] Add a link to your new Github repo as a comment on your *WIP Issue*
+* [ ] Complete the Code School course [Try Git](https://www.codeschool.com/courses/try-git)
+  * [ ] Take a screenshot of the Try Git course when you complete it and add it as a comment to your *WIP Issue*
 * [ ] Create a new repository called `TIY-Assignments`
   * [ ] Check the box to create an initial `README.md` file
   * [ ] Select the `CC0` -- "Creative Commons" license for your work